scrabbletank/farhome-rules/spacehome/rulesdoc.md

 **Plasma Shot**
 - Energy Cost: 0
 - Cast Time: 2 AP
-- Range: 10
+- Range: 12
 - Tags: *Armor Piercing 1*

 Create small balls of plasma and launch them at high speeds.
-Make a Psykinetics roll against targets Reflex.
+Make a Psykinetics roll against targets Toughness.
 On hit you deal 1/0 in Heat damage.

 ***Overcharge***: +0/1 damage.

 **Smoke**
 - Energy Cost: 0
 - Cast Time: 4 AP
-- Range: 10
+- Range: 8

 Create a thick, slow moving smoke that obscures vision centered on a point in range you can see.
 Make a Psykinetics roll, the smoke cloud has an area up to half of your roll, rounded up.
 The cloud may be smaller than what you rolled.